bobbyahines/jeffersonparishcodepdf/docs/docs/chapter_35.5.md

 (Ord.
 No. 20914, §§ 1, 2, 3-15-00; Ord.
 No. 20991, § 4, 6-28-00; Ord.
 No. 21481, §§ 2, 3, 1-9-02; Ord.
 No.
 22309, § 1, 8-25-04; Ord.
 No. 22754, § 2A, 5-17-06; Ord.
 No. 22805, § 1, 7-19-06)
 Editor's note— It should be noted that the provisions of § 35.5-60(b) derived from former § 2-922.
-Sec.
-35.5-61. - Expense of raising, rerouting, etc., facilities of utility company granted servitude or right-of-way by parish.
+##### Sec.
+35.5-61. - Expense of raising, rerouting, etc.
+, facilities of utility company granted servitude or right-of-way by parish.
 (a)
 Whenever the parish grants a servitude and/or franchise and/or right-of-way to any utility, telecommunications,